 Worse than the music they prefer are the movies they find hilarious.
 It might be just a coincidence of scenes I’ve happened to walk in on, but I’ll be damned if Seth Rogen and his friends aren’t – you know (cough) releasing energy — on any given weekend in my home.
 And smoking (don’t say pot, Mom, it’s) weed.
 Oftentimes in the same scene.

 Gaaaack.
 How are they not embarrassed to watch this in front of me?

 What’s a mom to do?
-Apparently (*shrugs) gather together for Sunday night family viewing of Game of Thrones.
+Apparently (*shrugs in defeat) gather together for Sunday night family viewing of Game of Thrones.
 When in Rome (or rather … Westeros…)

 I appreciate the openness of our relationship, I really do.
 It’s just colossally different than the relationship I shared with my own mom.
 Good lord, like it was yesterday I can flash back to when she took us to see Jaws.
 It was a double feature – and immediately after we were duly scarred for life of ever entering ocean waters again, the Deluxe Theater in Queens was showing the (at the time) risqué flick Lifeguard (ahem, for the young’uns: a sexy, Baywatch-esque summer sleeper).
 My sister and I sat like church mice, hoping my mom didn’t realize we were still there when the movie began.
 Fat chance.
 The steamy opening shot of suntanned boobies wasn’t on the screen a minute before she was yanking us out of our seats.